bhovhannes/svg-url-loader/README.md

 The loader supports the following parameters:

-### `noquotes`

-Passing this parameter (or setting to `true`) tells to loader *not to include* resulting string in quotes.
-This can be useful if one wants to use data-url for SVG image as a value for JavaScript variable.

 ### `limit`

 If given will tell the loader not to encode the source file if its content is greater than this limit.